UP | HOME

 First FGa and its negations !FGa are translated with the two tools, resulting in four automata: two positive automata P0 and P1 for FGa, and two negative automata N0 and N1.

-Some basic information about the collected automata are displayed.
-For instance we can see that although ltl3ba -H1 outputs co-Büchi alternating automata, only automaton N1 uses universal edges: the automaton P1 can be used like a non-alternating co-Büchi automaton.
+Some basic information about the collected automata is displayed.
+For instance, we can see that although ltl3ba -H1 outputs co-Büchi alternating automata, only automaton N1 uses universal edges: the automaton P1 can be used like a non-alternating co-Büchi automaton.

 ltlcross then proceeds to transform alternating automata (only weak alternating automata are supported) into non-alternating automata.
 Here only N1 needs this transformation.